pinterest/bender/README.md

 The package documentation is available on [godoc.org](http://godoc.org/github.com/pinterest/bender).
 The function and data structure documentation is also available there.

+## What Is Missing

+Bender does not provide any support for sending load from more than one machine.
+If you need to send more load than a single machine can handle, or you need the requests to come from multiple physical hosts (or different networks, or whatever), you currently have to write your own tools.
+In addition, the histogram implementation used by Bender is inefficient to send over the network, unlike q-digest or t-digest, which we hope to implement in the future.

+Bender does not provide any visualization tools, and has a relatively simple set of measurements, including a customizable histogram of latencies, an error rate and some other summary statistics.
+Bender does provide a complete log of everything that happens during a load test, so you can use existing tools to graph any aspect of that data, but nothing in Bender makes that easy right now.

+Bender only provides helper functions for HTTP and Thrift currently, because that is all we use internally at Pinterest.

+The load testers we have written internally with Bender have a lot of common command line arguments, but we haven't finalized a set to share as part of the library.

 ## Comparison to Other Load Testers